 Magento provides the core SEO elements from the outset, including page metadata, automated rich snippets microdata, and canonical linking.
 WooCommerce does not, but it can easily make use of the highly-regarded Yoast SEO plugin for WordPress which gives it an extensive array of options including all of the above.

 Both platforms are solid choices for SEO, and neither has any major issue that stands to cause problems down the line, but since it’s somewhat easier to optimize a page through WooCommerce than through Magento, I’ll point to WooCommerce as the better SEO option for non-enterprise users.
+Find out more about ecommerce platform SEO here.

 Best for Performance: Draw